 Whether you’re a stay-at-home mom or working mom, going back to school changes the flow of any routine you got into during the summer.
-Each new school year seems to be different too.
-There can be new drop-off guidelines, new start times, and new opportunities for your kids to be involved in before or after school.
+Each new school year seems to be different, too.
+There can be new drop-off and pick-up guidelines, new start times, and new opportunities for your kids to be involved in before or after school activities.

 If you’re a seasoned “back to school” mom or are just now in the heart of this juggling act, you’ve got to keep things up and running on the homefront and not lose your mind in the process.
 With my three kids ages seven and under, a full-time job, and a husband’s schedule that allows him to be home most evenings, we have found a few things that work for us.

 Here are 10 mom hacks to make “back to school” time easier for the whole family:

 We look at our calendar of events one month ahead of time.
 If you’re not a big planner, try for at least two weeks in advance.
 This can help with setting appointments, finding a sitter, or arranging for alternate pick-ups from school.
 It can even help you plan for easy dinners on busy weeks.

 2. Look at the upcoming week.

 Every Sunday night, we look at the upcoming week.
 Not only do we look at the events, but we also take a look at meals for the week.
 I’ll do a grocery pick-up order or delivery if needed.
 I’ve even started making the kids’ sandwiches at the beginning of each week so I only have to pull them out and put them in their lunch box in the morning.
 If you have a spouse, this is a great time to go over the week’s events and plans and even talk about finances, pay bills, and get on the same page with everything.